-Building on their long-term commitment to youth education and development, THF and JUMP!
-Foundation (JUMP!) have launched a strategic partnership to support underserved youth in Cambodia, Indonesia, Myanmar and Thailand.
+Building on their long-term commitment to youth education and development, The HEAD Foundation and JUMP!
+Foundation (JUMP!) launched a strategic partnership in 2017 to support underserved youth in Cambodia, Indonesia, Myanmar and Thailand.

-THF and JUMP!, a global non-profit social enterprise focused on experiential education, will work together over a 12-month period to implement programs for underserved youth.
-The aim of the program is to support youth to identify challenges in their community, and provide them with the necessary skills and tools to design and implement solutions to solve them.
+The Foundation and JUMP!, a global non-profit social enterprise focused on experiential education, will work together over a 12-month period from April 2017 to March 2018 to implement programmes for underserved youth.
+The aim of the programme is to support youth to identify challenges in their community, and provide them with the necessary skills and tools to design and implement solutions to solve them.

-“THF believes in the power of education and we support the development of human capital through education.
+“The HEAD Foundation believes in the power of education and we support the development of human capital through education.
 Geographically, we focus on the development of Asia, especially the less developed communities in Southeast Asia.
 JUMP!
-Foundation has both the experience and the right resources to deliver the sustainable impact we look for, and we are glad to collaborate with them to groom and inspire more young community leaders,” said Mr. Yu-Book Lim, Managing Director of THF.
+Foundation has both the experience and the right resources to deliver the sustainable impact we look for, and we are glad to collaborate with them to groom and inspire more young community leaders,” said Mr. Yu-Book Lim, Managing Director of The HEAD Foundation

 Many youth from underserved communities have the passion and motivation to create solutions to local, regional and global issues.
 However, they lack access to opportunities and resources to do so.